cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 ]
 ```

-You can now reference docstrings using special Sphinx directives, such as
+From now on, you can reference docstrings in your Sphinx documentation using
-`autoclass` and `autofunction`.
+directives such as `autoclass` and `autofunction`.

 Create the file `docs/splines.rst`, with API documentation for the `splines`
 module: